YordanGeorgiev/qto/doc/md/maintenance_guide_doc.md

 ### 3.1.
+Load database connectivity configuration securely
+Qto provides you with the means and tools to work on tens of databases, yet one at the time.
+Thus once you open a shell to run the tools you must have the connectivity to the database you want to work on.

+     # source the db configuration setting func
+    source lib/bash/funcs/export-json-section-vars.sh

+    # load the product instance configuration details by calling that func
+    doExportJsonSectionVars cnf/env/tst.env.json '.env.db'

+    # set the psql alias having all the connectivity details for the instance db
+    alias psql="PGPASSWORD=${postgres_db_useradmin_pw:-} psql -v -t -X -w -U ${postgres_db_useradmin:-} --port $postgres_db_port --host $postgres_db_host"

+    # now you can run any psql
+    psql -d my_db -c "\dl"

+### 3.2.
 Backup a database
-You backup a database with the following one-liner.
+You backup a database ( all the objects, roles and data ) with the following one-liner.

     # obs you must have the shell vars pre-loaded !!!
 Note dev, tst or prd instances !
     # clear; doParseCnfEnvVars cnf/qto.prd.host-name.cnf
     bash src/bash/qto/qto.sh -a backup-postgres-db

+### 3.3.
+Backup a database table
+You backup a database table with the following one-liner.
+Noe

+    # obs you have to have the shell vars pre-loaded !!!
+    # clear; doParseCnfEnvVars <<path-to-cnf-file>>
+    bash src/bash/qto/qto.sh -a backup-postgres-table -t my_table

-### 3.2.
+### 3.4.
 Restore a database
 You restore a database by first running the pgsql scripts of the project database and than restoring the insert data

     # obs you have to have the shell vars pre-loaded !!!